webOS-ports/org.webosports.app.contacts/README.md

 * replace account picker in EditContact w/ icon btn & custom Menu
 * re-think edit & detail layout to work properly on both phone- and tablet-sized screens
 * handle users w/ more than 500 contacts (probably by loading them all into GlobalPersonCollection)
+* when user is edited, make the list of linked contacts update